 Nowadays, the EIR functions as a public institution under the coordination of the Ministry of Foreign Affairs.
 The projects coordinated by EIR are focused on strengthening institutional capacity, and on developing specific expertise in the field of European affairs.
 The views presented by EIR are independent from the orientations of any public or private bodies and from the visions promoted by the political parties, interest groups or ideological movements.

 EIR started out as a PHARE project and fully benefited from the financial and technical support of the program in the first three years of activity.
 The PHARE assistance was gradually reduces over the next two years, and from 2006 EIR’s specific activities were financed from the state budget.
 Under the current legal framework, the financing of EIR’s operating and capital expenditure is covered from public budget allocations and own revenue.
-The Institute’s team is currently made up of approximately 36 employees: researchers, experts in training and communication, translators, administrative personnel.
+The Institute’s team is currently made up of approximately 36 employees: experts in European studies, in training and communication, translators, revisers and administrative personnel.

 The specific activities of EIR over the period 2000-2018 lead to the following achievements:

 - 47 pre-accession impact studies (PAIS) conducted with the purpose to formulate policy recommendations for the decision-makers involved in the negotiation process;